Birds and Avian Research

 Wildlife in the Virginia Piedmont is generally less well studied than that in the coastal plain or in the mountains.
 By documenting how the Piedmont resources are used by birds (year round and migrating), we can institute sound conservation practices on our field station and recommend to landowners, developers and government agencies new ways to better protect our Piedmont wildlife.

-ES participates in bird banding throughout the entire year.
+We participate in bird banding in the spring and fall.
 In the spring we participate in the nationwide Monitoring Avian Productivity Survivorship (MAPS) program.
 In the fall we run our own Fall Migratory Banding Program.
 This has two objectives: (1) To determine neo-tropical migrant use of the Piedmont's resources during fall migration and (2) to provide training and banding experience opportunities for new banders.

 ES is one of only two sites in the eastern US that regularly offers songbird banding instruction.
 We offer classes in Beginning and Advanced Bird Banding on alternative years.
-See our Calendar of Events for this year's class.
-We have trained banders since 2003 from VA, PA, MD, NC, WVA, SC and AR.
-Training opportunities to learn banding are rare.
-Banding permits are issued only for bona-fide research projects by certified banders.
+See our Calendar of Events for this year's class (planned for September 2018).
+We have trained banders since 2003 from VA, PA, MD, NC, WV, SC and AR.
 Most research projects do not have the time to teach banding which requires significant one-on-one instruction, yet training is very important in an established banding station to avoid the "Catch 22" of not getting a permit renewed because of the lack of experienced banders and not getting experience for lack of a permit.

 Migrant birds caught in mist nets are those actively using Piedmont resources (e.g. food, water and shelter) not just flyovers on migration routes.